 Other Sales Times

 Throughout the year, your favorite brand or store may have big blowout sales as well.
 May is the best time to buy Helvex faucets and other fixtures.
 Placencia has another big sale in September offering 40% off (sometimes more).
-Visit La Europea (liquor store) on the first day of any month to take advantage of special promotions.
-We’ve seen specials on wines from Rioja, Tequila for 5 de Mayo and Bubble Month.
-And for weekly promotions on fruits and vegetables at Chedraui Selecto in Juriquilla, shop on Tuesdays.
+Visit La Europea (liquor store) on the first day of any month to take advantage of special wine and liquor promotions.
+We’ve seen specials on wines from Rioja, Tequila for 5 de Mayo, and Bubble Month.

 Never Pay Full Price!

 We learned quickly that there’s no reason to pay full price for anything in the department and grocery stores.
 If you want something, just ask the salesperson when they will have their next sale.
 Some stores have a promotion every month, others at least 3 times a year.
 But if you really want to save, keep these sales months in mind for the ultimate shopping discounts.